rapidsai/docker/cuvs-bench/README.md

 There are two image types:

 - gpu: Contains dockerfile to build images using conda packages for GPU systems.
 - cpu: Contains dockerfile to build images using conda packages for CPU systems.
-Based on `mambaforge`.
+Based on `miniforge`.

 # Running the Containers